Maiuma (festival): Cities holding Mayouma festivals

 Authors like Nicole Benayshe are warning against the mistake of conflating the Greco-Syrian festival with later water-centered celebrations, as well as using the widely used toponym Maiuma, which often occurs as a common noun for harbour or seaside quarter, as proof for that city hosting the nocturnal mysteries.
 She notices the wide popularity of events held next to the water in later periods, accompanied by the construction of dedicated buildings.

 Ancient literary sources explicitly mention three places where ceremonies called Mayoumas took place: Antioch, Ostia and Constantinople.
 Both the description of what the 3rd-century source refers to as "Mayoumas" in Rome and Ostia, and the context of the 8th-century Constantinople "Mayoumas", show little commonality with the Greco-Syrian theatrical and mystic rituals.
 John of Lydia describes how in May the merchants of Rome made vows to Maia and her son Hermes asking for good fortune in their trade, which they called "making the Mayouma", went to Ostia and pushed each other into the sea, enjoying themselves.
 In 777, Emperor Leon IV celebrated his victory over the Arabs and "made a Maiouma" in the Sophianae baths in Constantinople.
-Jayoung Che sees this late Maiouma event as a continuation of politheistic pleasure-centered rituals well into the Christian era.
+Jayoung Che sees this late Maiouma event as a continuation of polytheistic pleasure-centered rituals well into the Christian era.

 Epigraphic evidence of Mayoumas festivities were found in Nicea (a 3rd century inscription), Tyre, and Gerasa (from 535).
 Only in the case of Tyre do we have the term used both as a toponym and as the name of a festival.

 Apart from Antioch with its suburb, Daphne, several other locations in the East Roman Empire are known as venues for the festival, such as Shuni-Maiumas (now in Binyamina, Israel), where a semicircular pool built behind the stagehouse of a theatre offered the main venue for the water festival; Gerasa (today's Jerash in Jordan), where it was centered on a site little outside the city walls known today as al-Birketein, an Arabic name meaning "the double pool", which aptly describes its main feature; and Aphrodisias in Caria, Asia Minor, where a 5th-century honorific inscription near the open pool of the southern agora mentions the governor who acted as maioumarchès, presiding over the festivities.

 Maiumas or related festivals were also allegedly held at 'Ain Baki, Gaza (but see word of caution by Benayche, who refutes it), Ashkelon, Jerusalem, Hierapolis and perhaps at Homs, Baalbek, Botnah near Hebron and Dura Europus.
 One should not apply though the toponymic argument, for instance in the case of "civitas Maiuma Ascalonitis" recorded in the 6th century, which A. Negev and N. Benayche read as 'the port of Ascalon'.